Statistics

 Injury rate

-The following charts illustrate the number of time-loss claims and serious injury claims for every 100 young workers, and the change in this rate over the most recent five-year period.
+The following chart shows the injury rates by age and gender, and the change in this rate over the most recent seven-year period.
 The ultimate target is to have an injury rate of zero.

 Claim characteristics